Nick Fradiani: 2011–2014: Beach Avenue

 Three members of the band, Fradiani, Abraham and Zipp, gained national recognition 2014 when they competed on the ninth season of the reality talent show America's Got Talent, singing their original song "Coming Your Way".
 Fradiani cites singing the original song on the show as his "biggest career break".
-The audition was aired on NBC in July 2014, and the song reached #53 on the iTunes Pop Singles Chart; it sold 6,000 copies in the first week after the televised audition.
+The audition was aired on NBC in July 2014, and the song reached No. 53 on the iTunes Pop Singles Chart; it sold 6,000 copies in the first week after the televised audition.
 All four judges voted "yes" for the band to go to the next round.
 The band made it to "Judgement Week", broadcast on July 22 and 23, where they played another of their original songs titled "Feel the Beat" before elimination from the competition.
 "Coming Your Way" remained in the Top 200 for over two weeks, selling more than 10,000 copies.

 2015: American Idol

 Fradiani auditioned in New York City and his golden ticket song was Peter Gabriel's "In Your Eyes".
 During Hollywood Week, he sang "Babylon" by David Gray.
 He sang Train's "Drops of Jupiter (Tell Me)" during the House of Blues Showcase, earning his spot in the Top 24.
 He was announced as the winner on May 13, 2015, with Clark Beckham finishing as runner-up.
 Fradiani's winning song was "Beautiful Life", recorded on Big Machine label.
 "Beautiful Life" was the FIFA 2015 Women's World Cup official anthem.
 Fradiani headlined the American Idols LIVE!
 Tour 2015, a thirty-seven city tour over eight weeks featuring the top five contestants.